cbcrg/tcoffee/docs/tcoffee_manual.rst

 Once installed, most of these methods can be used as either pairwise or multiple alignment methods.
 Note that all these methods use Blosum62 as a default.

-clustalw_pair Uses clustalw (default parameters) to align two sequences.
+clustalw_pair uses clustalw (default parameters) to align two sequences.
 Each pair of residue is given a score function of the weighting mode defined by -weight.

-clustalw_msa Makes a multiple alignment using ClustalW and adds it to the library.
+clustalw_msa makes a multiple alignment using ClustalW and adds it to the library.
 Each pair of residue is given a score function of the weighting mode defined by -weight.

 probcons_pair Probcons package: probcons.stanford.edu/.